As recently as 2010, there was only ONE brewery in the city of Richmond.

 This brewery, one of the younger players in RVA, opened quietly in the closing days of 2019 and is pretty clearly still getting its feet under it, not helped by the fact that the COVID-19 pandemic limited the ability of local beer fans to visit.
 Located just around the corner from Hardywood Park and Castleburg, and in the same building as Richmond’s Cirrus Vodka distillery (that’s a plus), they have space to spare for performances, events and larger crowds.
 The wood-heavy taproom still feels a bit on the thrown-together side, but they do seem to have at least a modicum of loyal supporters.

 The beers are an array of styles, ranging from basic and approachable (blonde ale, honey cream ale), to the necessary IPAs, to flavor experiments like “salted caramel stout” that actually turned out pretty well.
 It’s a place that feels like it was built for casual weeknight hangouts and occasional band performances, but the jury’s still out on if they’ll find a way to stand out in an increasingly crowded market.

 And yes, there’s a few in-house hard seltzer brands.

 Notable beers: Bombshell Blonde, Velada (imperial brown ale)

 As for the taproom, it’s an attractive place with a hilariously diverse array of tables and chairs, and a playful sense of design.
-Food trucks are a common sight, and there’s an ample amount of outdoor seating.
+An in-house food truck option now provides regular access to meals, and there’s an ample amount of outdoor seating on the back patio.